 LeadSquared helped Propcrown create automated buyer engagement workflows.
 It allows drafting, scheduling, and adding SMS and email communication to the automation workflows.
 The automation ensures that the buyer is instantly nurtured at every stage—welcome emails, follow-ups, and updates.

 “To put it simply, LeadSquared has made all our operations a lot easier.
 With LeadSquared, we have improved communications with potential buyers, and the automation has reduced response time.
 It enables us to have an edge over our competitors and offer the best services to our buyers.”Shikhar Verma, Director, Propcrown

 Do you want to see LeadSquared’s engagement workflow automation and explore how it fits in your use cases?
-Book a quick demo with us!
+Get in touch!

 Customer engagement helps at each stage of the customer’s journey.
 It covers each stage from acquisition to retention:

 1. Discovery: Customer engagement at this stage makes your brand discoverable.

 2. Consideration: Beat your competitors with your engaging content and interactions.

 3. Buying: Support and service teams can boost client engagement at this stage.